IskXCr/GitHubSearchEngine/README.md

 ## Documentations
 You can find the related javadoc under /docs inside the repository.

-Or you can check [Link text Here](http://iskxcr.github.io/GitHubSearchEngine/)
+Or you can check [GitHub Search Engine API doc](http://iskxcr.github.io/GitHubSearchEngine/), which is hosted on GitHub.io

 ## To register the search engine